Our Board of Directors

 Dr. Dave Gustafson, Chair of the Board

 Dave is an independent scientist who uses modeling to help food systems meet human nutrition needs in more sustainable ways.
 He has an academic background in chemical engineering with 30 years’ experience working in the private sector (Shell, Rhône-Poulenc, Monsanto).
-Following a career transition, Dave now leads research projects for the ILSI Research Foundation and the Conservation Technology Information Center.
-He also serves as a guest columnist on climate issues for the St. Louis Post-Dispatch.
+Following a career transition, Dave now leads research projects for the Agriculture & Food Systems Institute and the Conservation Technology Information Center.
+He also has an Adjunct Faculty research appointment in Biological Systems Engineering at Washington State University.
 Dave’s early career focused on predicting agricultural impacts on water quality.
 He subsequently developed new modeling approaches to pollen-mediated gene flow and the population genetics of insect and weed resistance.
 Beginning in 2007, Dave began leading efforts to understand climate adaptation and mitigation imperatives in the global agri-food system.
 He has served on various national and international teams looking at this issue, including the Executive Secretariat of the US Government’s National Climate Assessment Development & Advisory Committee (2011-2014).
 Dave received his Ph.D. in Chemical Engineering from the University of Washington.

 John P. Hanzas Jr., President